Huge Decorative Floats and Mikoshi Parades at the Hachinohe Sansha Taisai Festival

-The Hachinohe Sansha Taisai festival, which is held for five days, from July 31 to August 4th annually, takes place in Hachinohe-shi of Aomori prefecture.
-The festival with a proud history and tradition of approximately 290 years is the biggest festival in Hachinohe region.
-Over 20 floats are beautifully lit up and displayed in the city center on the eve of the first day andon the night following the festival finale, where you can enjoy the festive collaboration of the floats and the traditional bands.
-Floats are made with the themes based on myths, legends, and Kabuki, and are created by each Dashigumi, the float team.
+Dazzingly decorative floats and traditional mikoshi (portable shrine) parades awaid you at the Hachinohe Sansha Taisai festival, held annually during the five days between July 31 and August 4th.
+Over 20 floats are beautifully lit up and displayed in the city center on the eve of the first day, and on the night following the festival finale, where you can enjoy the festive collaboration of the floats and traditional bands.
+Each float is designed and crafted by an individual float team, with figures and symbology from Japanese myths, legends, and Kabuki theatre.

 The festival is celebrated to give prayers to the deities for a good harvest, and with the Hachinohe Sansha Matsuri festival, you can feel that tradition with the "Otori" on August 1st, and "Okaeri" on August 3rd.
 You can enjoy a wide variety of parades, including mikoshi parades from Ogami Shrine, Shinra Shrine, and Shinmei Shrine, as well as the "Chigo parades" in which kids are dressed in traditional costumes.
 Musha parades feature Japanese samurai warriers.
 Kagura is traditional Shinto dance and music offered to the kami deities, and the tora mai is a tiger dance which can be seen before and after the float parades.

 Floats can be over 10 meters tall, and some are equipped with mechanisms to extend their width to match the width of the road.
 On some floats the giant characters of legend move up and down like puppets, adding an eerie sense of life to the already impressive display.